nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 The human roles of Sales and Caretaker are the primary leads for the two ministries of the Executive Branch.
 Their responsibilities are clearly separated to ensure focus and accountability.

 - **The Hunter (Sales Role):** Responsible for all commercial activities that drive business growth.
 This includes marketing, sales, negotiating contracts, and managing all financial aspects of the tenant relationship (billing, collections, adjustments, and final settlements).
+    - **Key Duty:** During tenant off-boarding, the Sales role is responsible for using the **Sales Mobile App** to generate a Google Business Listing review link and personally requesting feedback from the tenant.

 - **The Farmer (Caretaker Role):** Responsible for retaining tenants and ensuring a high-quality living experience.
 This includes managing the physical property, responding to maintenance requests, handling on-site issues, and ensuring the property is secure and well-maintained.

+## The CEO Role

+The CEO is the ultimate authority in the system, with unique responsibilities that bridge strategic oversight and direct operational control.

+- **Vendor Management:** The CEO is solely responsible for managing all third-party vendor relationships.
+This includes adding new vendors, logging interactions, and managing financial records via the **CEO Mobile App** and the **Internal System Portal**.
+- **GBL Review Generation:** The CEO also participates in the GBL Review Flywheel, using the **CEO Mobile App** to generate review links during the final deposit refund conversation with off-boarding tenants.
+- **Strategic Direction:** The CEO sets the high-level strategy and direction for the entire autonomous system.

 ## The AI Civil Service